Justin Turner Player Props: Red Sox vs. Reds

 Justin Turner At The Plate

-- Among the qualifying batters in MLB play, his batting average ranks 67th, his on-base percentage ranks 40th, and he is 92nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 71st, his on-base percentage ranks 47th, and he is 96th in the league in slugging.

-- In 62.7% of his 51 games this season, Turner has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Turner has picked up a hit in 63.5% of his 52 games this year, with at least two hits in 30.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.